dheepak-jain/Web-Application/Channel Information/README.md

 Workflow

-When the channelInfo.jsp file is executed the jsp file calls the channelInfo servlet which will call the demo.java which loads the jni_info.dll .
+When the channelInfo.jsp file is executed the jsp file calls the channelInfoservlet which will call the demo1.java which loads the jni_info.dll .
 The dynamic link library(dll) contains the code for Java Native Interface (JNI).
 The JNI enables the java application to run the c++ code to get the channel information.
 The native c++ code gets the channel information using Windows API's and stores the information in a database created using postgreSql.
 Then the information that is stored in the database is retrived and